FAQ Living Wage

-The worker’s wage profiles in the WageIndicator dataset are also defined by the level of education.
-In general the level of education determines the productivity of an individual.
-More educated individuals may be assigned more complex tasks, more responsibility, or simply use their time at work more efficiently.
+The wage profiles in the WageIndicator dataset are among other things influenced by the level of education of the respondents.
+In general the level of education is an important factor influencing the productivity of an individual.
+More educated individuals may be assigned more complex tasks, more responsibility, or simply use their working time more efficiently.
 Differences in educational attainment give rise to wage differentials even within the same occupation and for individuals sharing other characteristics.
 Therefore controlling for education is crucial for the reliability of WageIndicator data.

 Why is it important for wages whether the employee has a supervisory position?

-Is the physical beauty of a person reflected in the Salary Check?
+Is the physical attractiveness of a person reflected in the Salary Check?

-Some researchers explored whether appearance matters in occupations where attractiveness is economically important.
-They found that the beauty premium does not account for the entire wage premium.
-In most cases the impact of beauty on wages is overestimated and personal characteristics such as self-confidence, diligence or creativity are neglected.
-In the current version of the Salary Check physical appearance is not reflected in the wage information.
+Researchers explored whether one’s physical appearance matters in occupations where attractiveness can be economically important.
+In most cases the impact on wages of physical attractiveness seems to be overestimated and personal characteristics such as self-confidence, diligence or creativity may well be of greater importance.
+In the Salary Check one’s physical appearance is not reflected in the wage information.

-The Salary Check indicates a far higher/lower salary than my actual one.
-How come?
+Why does the Salary Check indicate a far higher/lower salary than my actual one?

-The Salary Check predicts the expected wage for a given profile of individual characteristics.
-It answers the question how much can an individual of given characteristics expect to earn.
+The Salary Check predicts one’s wage for a given profile of individual characteristics.
+It answers the question how much an individual of given characteristics can expect to earn.
 Clearly, the quality of the prediction depends on the accuracy of information entered into the Salary Check.
-First of all, it is very important to correctly report one's occupation.
-WageIndicator recognizes some 1700 occupations and although some of the occupational titles are almost similar, sometimes they differ substantially in the tasks and duties.
+First of all, it is very important that respondents correctly report their occupation.
+WageIndicator has a database containing 1,700 occupations.
+Although some occupational titles are almost similar, they may differ substantially in the tasks and duties performed.
 If the wage information in the Salary Check does not match one's current salary, it is possible that one has not chosen the proper occupation.
-For example, a logistics worker earns much less than a logistics manager.
-WageIndicator tries to capture the most important determinants of wages, but clearly, discrepancies between one's actual and predicted wages may be due to factors that are not covered by the Salary Check.
-To illustrate this point, not all female logistics managers with 13 years of tenure and a university degree earn the same salary.
-If one's salary is higher than that reported by the Salary Check, congratulations are in place for such outstanding perseverance or talent that is rewarded in the labour market but not known to WageIndicator.
-Conversely, if one's salary is lower than that predicted, this may mean that one works for a company that pays less, but perhaps offers benefits that compensate for the lower pay, such as free kindergarten on the company's premises, or an especially nice team of co-workers.
-However, it may also be the case that one is underpaid indeed and might consider looking for another job.
+WageIndicator tries to capture the most important determinants of wages, but discrepancies between one's actual and predicted wages may remain due to factors not covered by the Salary Check.
+If one's salary is higher than that reported by the Salary Check, the person in question may have specific characteristics or talents that have been rewarded in the labour market and have remained outside the scope of the WageIndicator.
+Conversely, if one's salary is lower than that predicted, this may point to underpayment and be an impetus to look for another job.
+Alternatively, it may be that the respondent’s employer offers benefits that compensate for the lower pay such as free child care or other secondary benefits.

-Try to refine the occupation search.
-Currently WageIndicator recognizes some 1700 different occupations and works on scaling up to 5000 occupations, making it a truly encompassing tool.
-However if one's profession is very specialized and unique within a country it may not have been defined in the WageIndicator yet.
-In that case, please get in touch to have one's occupation included in the Salary Check as soon as possible.
-Just to get the idea: WageIndicator registers 20 different specific driver’s occupations.
-Mail: email@example.com .
+If the Salary Check does not mention one’s profession, the respondent may try to refine the occupation search.
+Currently WageIndicator recognizes some 1,700 different occupations and is busy scaling up to 4,000 occupations, making the occupation search engine a truly encompassing tool.
+That said, the fact may remain that one's profession is very specialized and unique, and therefore may not yet have been defined in the WageIndicator.
+In that case, please get in touch with the WageIndicator office to have such an occupation included in the Salary Check Mail: email@example.com .

 Can the outcome of the Salary Check be used for a pay rise?

-The median wage is the wage in the middle (when observed wages are sorted into ascending order).
-Because more people earn low wages than big salaries, the wage distribution is not symmetrical.
-In countries with high income inequality the wage distribution is highly skewed and the median wage is substantially lower than the average wage.
-Yet, the median wage as an indicator is not sensitive to outlying values and better expresses the situation of an ordinary worker, which most people are.
+The median wage is the wage value in the middle if a number of observed wages is sorted into ascending order.
+Nearly everywhere more people earn low wages than wages above average: in statistical terms, such a wage distribution is skewed.
+In countries with high income inequality the wage distribution is highly skewed and the median wage ends up substantially lower than the average wage.